MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

 1. On the CA, open Certification Authority.

-2. In the navigation pane, right-click **Certificate Templates**, and click **Manage**.
+2. In the navigation pane, right-click **Certificate Templates** and select **Manage**.

-3. In the Certificate Templates console, right-click **User**, and click **Duplicate Template**.
+3. In the Certificate Templates console, right-click **User** and select **Duplicate Template**.

    >[!WARNING]
-   >Do not click **Apply** or **OK** at any time prior to step 10.
-If you click these buttons before entering ALL parameters, many choices become fixed and no longer editable.
+   >Do not select **Apply** or **OK** at any time prior to step 10.
+If you select these buttons before entering ALL parameters, many choices become fixed and no longer editable.
 For example, on the **Cryptography** tab, if _Legacy Cryptographic Storage Provider_ shows in the Provider Category field, it becomes disabled, preventing any further change.
 The only alternative is to delete the template and recreate it.

 4. On the Properties of New Template dialog box, on the **General** tab, complete the following steps: